Property 7 min read

 The cost of getting it right vs getting it wrong

 Proper HMO compliance might add £10,000 to £20,000 to your project costs.
-Getting it wrong can cost you £30,000+ in fines, a rent repayment order covering 12 months of income, and potentially a criminal record that makes it harder to get future licences.
+Getting it wrong can cost you £40,000+ in fines under the new Renters' Rights Act penalties, a rent repayment order covering up to 24 months of income, and potentially a criminal record that makes it harder to get future licences.
+A national Private Rented Sector Database is expected in late 2026 as part of phase two of the Renters' Rights Act, making it even harder for non-compliant landlords to fly under the radar.

 The maths is simple.
 Invest in compliance upfront, or pay multiples of that cost when things go wrong.
 The landlords who do well with HMOs are the ones who treat compliance as a core part of their business, not an inconvenience to be dealt with later.